By Allan Gardiner, Founder

-Chronic" tells everyone to expect the pain will not leave any time soon.
+"Chronic" tells everyone to expect the pain will not leave any time soon.

->

-> PhotoMed Technologies introduces the first exit strategy for this epidemic.
+PhotoMed Technologies introduces the first exit plan for this epidemic.

->

-> Our patient-centered study methods welcome and serve people excluded from traditional studies for lack of expected improvement.
+Our patient-centered study methods welcome and serve people excluded from traditional studies for lack of expected improvement.
 They are the people who most urgently need a solution.

->

-> Now, pioneers can efficiently prompt the return of innate functions, called normal, that remove the need for pain or for it to resume.
-Curiously, only previously unresponsive chronic pain appears to fully complete the switch to normal.
+Now, pioneers can efficiently prompt the return of innate functions, called normal, that relieves the need for pain.
+Curiously, only previously unresponsive chronic pain and impairments appear to fully complete the switch to normal.
 Slow-healing impairments, wounds, and pain may accelerate their return toward normal yet resume because of the ongoing acute disorder.

->

-> Cases from my personal files offer but a glimpse of the possible.
+Cases from my personal files offer but a glimpse of the possible.
 Each case reveals an outcome not predicted by current textbooks or national-level discussions about pain and impairment.
 Each case invites a new area of study using PhotoMed's tools.

->

-> PhotoMed's team invented methods and tools that enable pioneers to open new areas of study and care, just as did the microscope, X-ray, and MRI…
+PhotoMed's team invented methods and tools that enable pioneers to open new areas of study and care, just as did the microscope, X-ray, and MRI…

->

-> PhotoMed's study methods consider and examine chronic pain as an interruption rather than a life sentence.
+PhotoMed's study methods consider and examine chronic pain as an interruption rather than a life sentence.
 PhotoMed's tools prompt and document the beginning of a return-toward-normal function.

->

-> The concept of an interruption includes the possibility that pain and associated impairments, usually symptoms, can vanish.
+The concept of an interruption includes the possibility that pain and associated impairments, usually symptoms, can vanish.
 The transition, small or astoundingly large, reflects the degree of impairment rather than the method for arriving at the intersection between "chronic" and normal.
 The response, such as warming, marks the body's resumption of innate functions.

->

-> For most people, the return-toward-normal function occurs at the proper time such that a "chronic" state doesn't begin.
+For most people, the return-toward-normal function occurs at the proper time such that a "chronic" state doesn't begin.

->

-> Traditional studies that aim to find a dose-response relationship over more than one visit miss the opportunity to watch chronic pain vanish.
+Traditional studies that aim to find a dose-response relationship over more than one visit miss the opportunity to watch chronic pain vanish.

->

-> It is easier to observe an abrupt return-toward-normal function than to measure subtle changes in ongoing pain.
+It is easier to observe an abrupt return-toward-normal function than to measure subtle changes in ongoing pain using imagined numbers.

->

-> Re-examination of recorded data invites and helps answer new questions.
+Re-examination of recorded data invites and helps answer new questions.